dosipod/arduinoFFT/README.md

 arduinoFFT
 ==========

-Fast Fourier Transform for Arduino
+Fast Fourier Transform for Arduino oct

 This is a fork from https://code.google.com/p/makefurt/ which has been abandoned since 2011.